Posted On January 28, 2022 Consumer Privacy & Data Breaches

 Attorneys are investigating data events like this security breach to determine the legal rights of consumers who trusted corporations with their sensitive information.
 Often, hackers target companies that rely on outdated or otherwise inadequate data-security measures.
 If it is determined that Marlabs, Inc. did, in fact, fail to properly protect consumers’ data in some way, the individuals affected may be eligible to pursue compensation for their financial losses.

 If you received a data breach letter from the company that experienced a security incident, it means that an unauthorized person—likely a criminal—may have accessed, viewed, and retained your personal information.
 While the company cannot know why the third party sought out your information and what they plan to do with it, the situation justifies a certain level of precaution on your part.

 Below are a few ways to protect yourself from identity theft and the other possible financial risks that can stem from a data breach:

 To protect and preserve their legal rights, it is highly recommended that individuals who received notice that their data may have been compromised immediately reach out to an experienced data breach attorney.

-Companies have an ethical and legal duty to protect consumers’ and former employees’ personal, identifying, financial, and health information.
+Companies have an ethical and legal duty to protect consumers’ personal, identifying, and financial information.
 While developing and implementing a comprehensive and up-to-date data-security system is costly, this is a necessary cost of doing business in an environment where cyberattacks and data breaches are common.